-Reason: This will limit the number of occupants per room to two (2) people.
+Reason: Citizen Advisory group recommended in 6/10 meeting limiting the number of occupants per room to one.

 (3) Operation: Rooming units must be accessed through one primary location.
-On-site management shall be provided on a twenty-four (24) hour basis per building. ...
+On-site management shall be provided on a twenty-four (24) hour basis per building.